dbactual/thomaspaine-www/content/works/to-the-honorable-speaker-of-the-house-of-representatives-march-7-1808.md

 Slug: letters/us-government/to-the-honorable-speaker-of-the-house-of-representatives-march-7-1808
 Title: To the Honorable Speaker of the House of Representatives   March 7, 1808
 Date: Mon Aug  4 09:08:56 EDT 2014
-   1808 Slug:
-   to-the-honorable-speaker-of-the-house-of-representatives-march-7-1808

-   To the Honorable Speaker of the House of Representatives  March 7, 1808
+   From the records of the Annals of Congress, 10th Congress, 2nd Session.

-   NEW YORK,
+   NEW YORK, *March* 7, 1808.

    SIR: